MoMI-Manhattan-College/MRI-Signal-Detection-With-LG-Channels/README.md

 ## Observer Model

-The code in the Observer-Models Folder runs uses a Laguerre-Gauss Channelized Hotelling Observer with 10 channels for estimating the area under the ROC curve (AUC) for a sample two-alternative forced choice (2-AFC) dataset.
+The code in the Observer-Model Folder runs uses a Laguerre-Gauss Channelized Hotelling Observer with 10 channels for estimating the area under the ROC curve (AUC) for a sample two-alternative forced choice (2-AFC) dataset.
 This is an approximation to the ideal linear observer performance.
 There is one MATALB function and one script in the folder along with a sample data set.

 runLG10_for2AFC.m:
 This script sets the parameters of the Laguerre-Gauss (LG) model and calls the LGAUC10.m function to compute the area under the ROC (AUC).
 T